Tanmay1112004/pirate-vs-normal-chatbot/README.md

 This project proves that with the right prompts and interface, a single LLM can power dramatically different user experiences — from professional assistant to playful pirate.

 ---

-If you want, I can also give you 👇

-🔥 A **viral LinkedIn post for this project**
-🔥 Resume-ready description (ATS optimized)
-🔥 Portfolio website version
-🔥 How to deploy on Hugging Face Spaces
-🔥 Top AI projects to impress recruiters

-Just say what you want 😎🚀